arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 seem to fully realize the limitations and problems of this language.

-There have been some improvements in the last few years (the sort of improvements that other languages have had for ages), but unfortunately some of the larger problems still remain.
+There have been some improvements in the last few years (the sort of improvements that other languages have had for ages), but unfortunately some problems still remain.
 Arguably the largest is the absolutely abysmal state of the standard library.
 Rather than do a [Gish gallop][gish] I’ll just focus on one very basic core function: [`fopen()`][php-fopen].

 Lack of errors